KanataL/SVS/Solidity Smart Contract/SVS-SSC-Auction.md

+# Auction

 ## Description
+- Centralized auction/Sealed BidUsers bids for items with a given price and the backend node will choose the highest bidder.
+- Decentalized auction/English auctionUser can keep rising the price and the highest bid will be kept in the contract.
+Seller can call accept bid to complete the auction.

 ## Example Project

 ## Main functions/Components
+- Create Auction
+- Bid auction
+- Cancel auction
+- Finish auction

 ## Risk Parameters
+- auction record
+- bidder address
+- signature
+- fees

 ## Threat Modeling
 - Any Front Running Attack vectors?